 Commodity prices tend to move higher during periods of inflation.
-Sometimes the economy exhibits high levels of inflation, as the late 1970s is a prime example.
-Interest rates approached 18 percent to combat the high levels of inflation, and commodity prices reached record highs during this period.
+Sometimes the economy exhibits high levels of inflation, as the late 1970s and 1980s is a prime example.
+Interest rates reached 19% to combat the high levels of inflation, and commodity prices reached record highs during this period.
 Not all periods of inflation are this extreme, but commodities can perform well during periods of mild inflation.

 Trading or Investing in Commodities